jjaakkol/lustre-demo/README.md

 [root@lustre-demo-mds0 ~]#
 ```

 You are now free to play around in the vm.
-Command `lshw` list all virtual devices in the VM.
+Use command `lshw` list all virtual devices in the VM.

 Lustre servers need a hole in the firewall.
-Lustre port is 988:
+This commands adds a rule to allow TCP connections to Lustre port is 988 from `lustre-demo`virtual network:

 ```
 [root@lustre-demo-mds0 ~]# systemctl start firewalld